postgresml/postgresml/pgml-cms/blog/componentizing-rust.md

 ```
 !!!

+As you can see this template has all the global items, and we can change page to whatever we need.
 Now lets make a second component called page.
 This will also need a mod and template file:

 !!! code_block title="components/page/mod.rs"
 ```rust